 You can create confusion and emotional turmoil in the resulting offspring.
-There is a dog called a Gollie.
-Which is a mix of Golden Retriever x Collie.
+There is a dog called a Gollie, which is a mix of a Golden Retriever and x Collie.

 A mismatch between a hunting dog and a herding dog.
 They have very different genetically created inclinations, instincts, and drives that could easily cause conflict in the mind of these crosses.

 These are the DOG GROUPS according to the Kennel Club, In reality, the groups should not be combined, but they are for the so-called designer dogs.

 Gundog, Hound, Pastoral.
 Terrier, Toy, Working, and Utility.

 I have recently written an article on the importance of understanding the difference between Instinct and Intelligence.
 It will open your eyes to how vitally important natural drives and instinct is to each breed.
 (2) Instinct and Drive

 Health Risks: My other concern is the genetic predisposition of pedigree dogs to certain ailments.
 Breeders are working hard to eradicate these known medical conditions in our Pedigrees.
 There have been enormous positive changes in breed-specific ailments.
 This is due in the main to the hard work of the pedigree breeders and a dramatic rise in health screening of both adult and puppy dogs.